Kometa-Team/Kometa/docs/defaults/award/emmy.md

 # Emmy Awards Collections

-The `emmy` Default Metadata File is used to create collections based on the Emmy Awards.
+The `emmy` Default Collection File is used to create collections based on the Emmy Awards.

 ![](../images/emmy.png)